-(1) It is the intent that an individual applying for a chemical dependency professional certificate has become competent in the core competencies of chemical counseling, as defined in WAC 246-811-010
+(1) It is the intent that an individual applying for a chemical dependency professional certificate has become competent in the core competencies of chemical counseling through the experience requirements in this section.

-(2) Individuals must have experiences to gain the core competencies of chemical dependency counseling listed in (a) through (i) of this subsection.
+(2) Individuals must have the following experiences to gain the core competencies of chemical dependency counseling:

-(a) Two hundred hours of clinical evaluation.
-One hundred hours of the two hundred must be face-to-face patient contact hours.
+(a) Two hundred hours of clinical evaluation, of which one hundred hours must be face-to-face patient contact hours;

 (b) Six hundred hours of face-to-face counseling to include: